mahklb612/ICARUS/README.md

 └── README.md
 ```

-If `.env` and `requirements.txt` do not exist yet, create them using the steps below.
+If `icarus.py`, `.env`, or `requirements.txt` do not exist yet, create them using the steps below.

 ---

-## 2. Get a free Gemini API Key from Google AI Studio
+## 2. Get a Gemini API Key from Google AI Studio

 1. Open Google AI Studio in your web browser: